 "Not whales," Mistress had said.
 "Of course not.
-She was treading water in the North River in Mohawk country, near to drowning when two young sawyers trawled her in, wrapped her in a blanket and brought their father to the river bank where she lay."
+She was treading water in the North River in Mohawk country, near to drowning when two young sawyers trawled her in, wrapped her in a blanket and brought their father to the "It seems river bank where she lay.
+Turned out she had been living alone on a foundered ship."